-The 10% camp discount earned for $850 in sales is in addition to any camp discounts earned during the 2017 Cookie Sale Program.
+The 10% camp discount earned for $850 in sales is in addition to any camp discounts earned during the 2018 Girl Scout Cookie Program.

 When will I get my rewards?

-Fall Sale rewards will be delivered to SUFSMs the week of Dec.
-5, 2016.
-SUFSMs will distribute them to troops.
+Every effort will be made to ensure that Fall Product Program rewards are delivered to SUFSMs the week of Nov.
+27, 2017.
+SUFSMs will distribute them to troops the following week.

 What if my troop doesn’t participate, can I?

 Yes!
-A girl is welcome to participate in the Fall Sale Program even if her troop is not.
+A girl is welcome to participate in the Fall Product Program even if her troop is not.
 A parent/guardian will assume the role of fall sale manager.